Authorities identify the shooter who opened fire at a Texas outlet mall on Saturday

 Authorities have identified the gunman who opened fire Saturday afternoon at an outlet mall in Allen, Texas, killing eight people and wounding seven others.

-The attacker was 33-year-old Mauricio Garcia, several law enforcement officials told The Associated Press.
+The attacker was 33-year-old Mauricio Garcia, according to a statement from the Texas Department of Public Safety.
 Garcia was killed by police.

 Authorities have been searching a nearby motel where Garcia was staying as well as a Dallas-area home connected to him, they said.